ovsilya/badal_assignment/README.md

+**Problem Statement**

+We want to create a POC to accelerate the house purchasing process using GCP native ML services.
+A sample deed of trust document can be found here deed-of-trust_template.pdf.
+The objective of the task is to extract useful customer information such as lender name, lender address, trusty, etc.

+**What we except**

+A working solution for an end to end machine learning pipeline to extract lender information from the provided document.
+We do not expect a perfect solution, just want to see how you approach the problem and test basic coding skills.

+**Technologies**

+You are free to use any tools of your choosing, but we recommend the following:
+- DocAI
+- VertexAI
+- Cohere.ai
+- Any python machine learning library if you are new to GCP, or find need to get around a limitation in one of the GCP services

+**Deliverables**

+- High level architecture and approach explanation
+- Code of notebooks used and any extra configurations that need to be provided if using APIs manually
+- Any challenges or issues encountered during the process + recommendations for improvements in a production environment.
+_____________________________________________

 **1. Enable the Cloud Document AI API**

 - In Google Cloud Console, on the Navigation menu (Navigation menu), click APIs & services > Library.